anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/GADTsTest1.hs)
 ```

 `Uninhabited` is a type that contains no values!marginnote(`Uninhabited` actually does contain the special value `undefined`, which is contained by all types.
-But we'll ignore `undefined` for now.)
+But we'll ignore `undefined` for now.).
 This means `Uninhabited` is almost entirely useless.
 Functions need to do two things: take and return values.
 If a function takes a value of type `Uninhabited`, we can never call it, because we'd have to pass it a value of type `Uninhabited` and there aren't any.
 And if a function returned type `Uninhabited`, there'd be no way to even write it!
 For this reason it's called a *phantom type*, a type which exists but we can't use it to write any useful functions.

 But we can use phantom types in a useful way, with type constructors!
 Those take types, not values, so the fact that our type doesn't have any values isn't an issue. `Maybe` is a type constructor which takes one types, so we can have `Maybe Int`, `Maybe Char`, and even `Maybe Uninhabited`.
 We can actually make a value of type `Maybe Uninhabited`, too!